kantale/OpenBio.eu/README.md

-# OpenBioC
+# OpenBio.eu
-[OpenBioC](https://www.openbio.eu) is an open collaborative workflow management system.
+[OpenBio.eu](https://www.openbio.eu) is an open collaborative workflow management system.
 It is focused (but not limited!) to the bioinformatics community.

 ## Documentation
 [Here is an incomplete documentation](Documentation/README.md)